 Our Junior High School program is taught by Masters level teachers.
 Turtle River Montessori’s Middle School structure consists of multi-age groupings (7th and 8th grades), with a developmentally responsive curriculum that exceeds Florida standards.

 Our goal is to provide an academically challenging learning environment that integrates all aspects of a developmentally responsive, research-based global curriculum through relevant, creative and experiential instruction, while accommodating and celebrating all styles of learning.

 Through critical inquiry and service learning, our mission is to foster an understanding of self, global awareness, a sense of social commitment and responsibility, and an enduring passion for learning.
 We seek to empower our students to become critical thinkers, engaged citizens, ambassadors of peace and advocates for human rights and social justice.

 The curriculum is designed as a two year program.
 The language, speech, foreign language, physical education, service learning, fine arts, music, media and geography are courses of continuous progress.
 The science, ELA, geography, social studies, and math are designated by topics of study complete in each course.
-Each week the students participate in “field studies,” where they apply what they learn in STEM, Spanish, and Community Service.
+During the year, the students participate in “field studies,” where they apply what they learn in STEM, Spanish, and Community Service.
 Places like River Bend Park, Jupiter Beaches, El Sol, etc., provide wonderful opportunities to bring down the walls of the classroom and allow our students to learn in real world applications.